Don't include new status for issues in email subject

 Also, of interest, text in the subject enclosed in square brackets is ignored for the purposes of threading, but I wouldn't follow the PHP bug tracker's example of including the information there, for it is in the body anyway.
 Bugzilla, like we currently do, puts the bug # in square brackets.
 This is harmless (for we'll never work around subject changes short of including a Reply-To header).

-#3 Updated by Ling Li almost 5 years ago
+#3 Updated by Ling Li about 5 years ago

 I probably should start a new issue, or can someone help to change the status of this issue from "Closed" to "Reopened"?